ELEVATED, Book Chapter 3: “Cannabis, Creativity, and Cognitive Liberty”, Part II

 There are more ways for scientists to proceed when it comes to investigating questions concerning cannabis and creativity.
 The most promising would be to take a closer interdisciplinary look at the complete bouquet of perceptual and cognitive effects of the cannabis high, to find those neuronal correlates, and to explore how these effects are interrelated.

 Certainly, this needs to be an interdisciplinary effort informed by more basic research into the endocannabinoid system (ECS) as it is involved in higher cognition.
 I will not go into the whole list of disciplines of cognitive effects here again.
-Let me mention only a few cognitive effects and enhancements during a high that cannabis users have described over and over again: a better mental focus during a high, an enhanced ability to perceive 3-dimensions in 2-dimensional imagery, a strong feeling of awe and curiosity, an intensification of sensory experience, a redirection of their attention, for instance, to their body, an enhanced ability to perceive bodily states, synesthetic experiences, a better ability to retrieve distant memories in detail, enhanced ability for pattern recognition, a more intense imagination, and enhanced introspection, mind-racing, and an enhanced ability to better empathically understand others.
+Let me mention only a few cognitive effects and enhancements during a high that cannabis users have described over and over again: a better mental focus during a high, an enhanced ability to perceive 3-dimensions in 2-dimensional imagery, a strong feeling of awe and curiosity, an intensification of sensory experience, a redirection of their attention, for instance, to their body, an enhanced ability to perceive bodily states, synesthetic experiences, a better ability to retrieve distant memories in detail, an enhanced ability for pattern recognition, a more intense imagination, and enhanced introspection, mind-racing, and an enhanced ability to better empathically understand others.

 Note, importantly: these effects could each in themselves enhance a creative activity if used by a knowledgeable cannabis consumer.
 All of them could potentially have substantial effects on creativity, and we would think of some of them as having influences on cognitive abilities that are essential to creative processes.
 So, even if science can confirm only one or a few of the cognitive effects described for users of a high, such as the enhancement of our ability to imagine situations, this would suffice to claim that cannabis has the potential to be creativity-enhancing.
 Many cannabis users have experienced enhancements such as the intensification of imagination so often that they will not want to wait for scientists to jump in to tell them they are right – in some decades.